 I don’t know what I was thinking when I failed to take close-up pictures of the rest of the table.
-I served blue bug juice (Gatorade and Sprite mixed), had a s’more station for later, and had a make your own trail mix, where guests (of all ages) could pick their favorite nuts and fruits and put them in a paper lunch sack for later.
+I served blue bug juice (Gatorade and Sprite mixed), had a s’more station, and had a make your own trail mix, where guests (of all ages) could pick their favorite nuts and fruits and put them in a paper lunch sack for later.

 The plain orange shirt came from the Dollar Store so was really inexpensive to make.

-Perhaps, the coolest (and surprisingly easy to do) part of this whole birthday was the GPS geo-cacheing birthday treasure hunt we sent the birthday boy on.
+Perhaps, the coolest (and surprisingly easy to do) part of this whole birthday was the GPS geo-cacheing birthday treasure hunt we created for the birthday boy.

-We would hide the presents and then cover them with extra rocks, bark or branches, so that they would not be visible to him with his eyes and he would need to use the GPS and a little elbow grease to find the presents.
+We hid the presents and then covered them with extra rocks, bark or branches, so that they would not be easily visible to him and he would need to use the GPS and a little elbow grease to find the presents.
 BSB set the points on the GPS and Trenton just had to follow the series of coordinates already programmed into the GPS.
 (See how easy!
 No rhyming or coded clues.
 Just one gadget he was so excited to use!)